webplatform/docs/tutorials/svg_clipping_and_masking/index.md

 <pre>&lt;rect x="0" y="0" width="100" height="100" opacity=".5" /&gt;</pre>

 The above rectangle will be painted half-transparent.
-For the fill and stroke there are two separate attributes, <code>fill-opacity</code> and <code>stroke-opacity</code>, that control each of those property opacities separately.
-Note, that the stroke will be painted on top of the filling.
-Hence, if you set a stroke opacity on an element, that also has a fill, the fill will shine through on half of the stroke, while on the other half the background will appear:
+For the fill and stroke, there are two separate attributes, <code>fill-opacity</code> and <code>stroke-opacity</code>, that control each of those property opacities separately.
+Note that the stroke will be painted on top of the filling.
+Hence, if you set a stroke opacity on an element that also has a fill, the fill will shine through on half of the stroke, while on the other half the background will appear:

 <pre>&lt;rect x="0" y="0" width="200" height="200" fill="blue" /&gt;
 &lt;circle cx="100" cy="100" r="50" stroke="yellow" stroke-width="40" stroke-opacity=".5" fill="red" /&gt;</pre>

 [[Image:opacitydemo.png]]

 You see in this example the red circle on blue background.
-The yellow stroke is set to 50% opacity, which leads effectively to a double-color stroke.
+The yellow stroke is set to 50% opacity, which effectively leads to a double-color stroke.

 == Using well-known CSS techniques ==

 One of the most powerful tools in a web developer's toolbox is <code>display: none</code>.
-It is therefore little surprise, that it was decided to take this CSS property into SVG as well, together with <code>visibility</code> and <code>clip</code> as defined by CSS 2.
-For reverting a previously set <code>display: none</code> it is important to know, that the initial value for all SVG elements is <code>inline</code>.
+There is therefore little surprise that it was decided to take this CSS property into SVG as well, together with <code>visibility</code> and <code>clip</code> as defined by CSS 2.
+For reverting a previously set <code>display: none</code>, it is important to know that the initial value for all SVG elements is <code>inline</code>.
 }}
 {{Notes_Section}}
 {{Compatibility_Section